Kaushal28/Library/README.md

 ## Setup

-To start the application, run `docker-compose up -d`
+First build a docker image using `docker build . -t library:latest` and then to start the application, run `docker-compose up -d`.

 ## Endpoints available